Celina Moreno

 President & CEO

-Celina Moreno, J.D., is the president and CEO of IDRA, a national non-profit organization dedicated to equity and excellence in education.
-IDRA strengthens and transforms public education by: providing dynamic educator training, actionable research, and bold policy advocacy; directing powerful student and parent leadership programs; and building people power to create schools that nourish all students.
+Since 2019, Celina has served as President and CEO of IDRA, a national non-profit organization dedicated to equal educational opportunity, with offices in Texas and Georgia.
+IDRA transforms public education by: providing educator training, research, and policy and legal advocacy; directing powerful student and parent leadership programs; and building people power to create schools that nourish all students.
+Celina has expanded IDRA’s national impact and built its policy and legal teams, which focus on college access, fair funding, fair discipline, bilingual education and culturally-sustaining schools.

-Ms. Moreno chaired the Texas Latino Education Coalition (TLEEC) and the joint Education Task Force of the Texas Senate Hispanic Caucus and Mexican American Legislative Caucus.
+Celina chaired the Texas Legislative Education Equity Coalition and the joint Education Task Force of the Texas Senate Hispanic Caucus and Mexican American Legislative Caucus.
 She also served as co-chair of the statewide TRUST Coalition – a group of business, faith, civil rights and law enforcement leaders focused on immigrants’ rights – and the Texas Election Reform Coalition, a statewide voting rights coalition.
+Before MALDEF, Celina directed Texas RioGrande Legal Aid’s School-to-Prison Pipeline Project, staffed two Texas legislators, and taught middle school in Guanajuato, Mexico.

 Media featuring Celina Moreno